-Gluten Free Monster Cookies made with a few healthier swaps — coconut oil instead of butter and quick oats and peanut butter instead of flour.
+Gluten-Free Monster Cookies made with swaps—coconut oil instead of butter and quick oats and peanut butter instead of flour.
+Soft, chewy, and packed with flavor!

 Healthy Monster Cookies stacked on top of each other with one broken in half showing off the middle.